nabeerah27/oop-labtask/src/Week12_Money_Changer/README.md

 5. Change Calculation
 - User chooses a method:
-  - Array Version → Change is returned using arrays.
+  - `Array Version`: Change is returned using arrays.
-  - HashMap Version → Change is returned using key-value pairs.
+  - `LinkedHashMap Version`: Change is returned using key-value pairs.
 - Payment is first added to cashier’s stock, then change is deducted.
 - If cashier cannot provide exact change, the full payment is returned to the customer.